-The grape tomatoes are not very caloric, and this makes them perfect for those with special nutrition plans or diets.
-Also, they have no fat, as a food item, this makes the grape tomatoes a light and easy food for the organism.
+The grape tomatoes are not very caloric, making them perfect for those with special nutrition plans or diets, and guinea pigs fall into this category.

-There are also fibers in the grape tomatoes and this can improve the digestion of the cavies.
-The cavies will have regular and better bowel movements.
-With vitamin A, almost all organs of the cavy will be healthy.
+There are also fibers in the grape tomatoes, which can improve the digestion of the guinea pigs.
+The cavies will have regular and better bowel movements with the grape tomatoes.